Icenium/icenium-cli/README.md

 appbuilder create screenbuilder <My App>
 ```

-The Telerik AppBuilder CLI creates a new subdirectory MyApp in the current directory and places the project files inside it.
+The AppBuilder CLI creates a new subdirectory MyApp in the current directory and places the project files inside it.
 After you navigate to your Screen Builder-based project, you can run the Screen Builder commands to further customize your project by adding application views, connecting to data sources, creating user registration and sign-in and adding forms, lists and fields.
 For more information, run `$ appbuilder screenbuilder -h`

 <a name="simulator"><b>3.
 Run in simulator</b></a>